-Hypnagogic hallucinations are imaginary sensations that seem very real.
-They occur as a person is falling asleep.
+Hypnagogic hallucinations are imaginary images or sensations that seem real and occur as a person is falling asleep.
 These are different from dreams, which a person experiences while fully asleep.

 The term hypnopompic describes the period when a person wakes up.
 Hypnagogic defines the period when a person falls asleep.
 A hallucination is anything that can be sensed but is not real.

 Sleep-related hallucinations are common in the general population and can take various forms.